certinia/object-model-tool/README.md

 Configuration
 -------------

 The **ant run** command will build a **config.properties** file before running the utility.
 This file will contain the processors used by the utility to configure / retreive / output the chart data.
+All configuration options are editable in *objectmodelutil / __build.xml__*.

 ####Input Processors: